AaltoSciComp/scicomp-docs/rse/request.rst

 Contact
 -------

+We recommend you come to our daily :ref:`garage sessions
+<scicomp-garage>` (see above), rather than send email (or to come by
+after you send the email).
+We almost always have more questions and want to chat, so that responding to email is slow.

 Our email is rse-group@aalto.fi (the Triton email address scicomp@aalto.fi also gets to us).
-Let us know what is going on, and we will find a good time to meet.

 You can also use the `structured request form <https://selfservice.esupport.aalto.fi/ssc/app#/order/2026/>`__ ("Research Software Engineer request").
 This guides you through some of our initial questions, but goes to the same place as email and